bnyounes17/omnigear_maxoncontrol/README.md

 # omnigear_maxoncontrol

+The research is about controlling helical gears meshed with an omnidirectional plate.
+Each gear is activated with a brushless Maxon motor.
+Maxon EPOS4 motor driver are used with each motor for the control.
+PID tuning was necessary before each experiment via the EPOS4 tuning interface.

 In the table below, are listed parts that have been used.
 The code is mainly used for EPOS4 Maxon motors drivers.
 It can be adapted for other versions.